Towards Large-Scale Small Object Detection: Survey and Benchmarks: Benchmarks

-We annotate 277596 instances for SODA-D and 800203 objects for SODA-A, the number of instances for each category and that for three subsets are shown in Tab. \ref{tab:Tab4}.
-Also the instances of each category are shown in Fig. \ref{fig:Fig4}.
-From Tab. \ref{tab:Tab5-1}, SODA-D and SODA-A both far exceed the existing mainstream object detection datasets under traffic and aerial scenarios on the amount of \textit{Tiny} objects, especially for \textit{extremely Tiny} ones.
-Moreover, we also show the category-wise instance area distribution of SODA-D and SODA-A in Fig. \ref{fig:Fig5}.
-As can be seen, the area of objects in our benchmarks falls into a relatively tight range.
-Except the data volume, our SODA-D and SODA-A also exhibit several unique characters, as discussed next.
+Next we highlight the most prominent feature of our dataset: \textbf{small size}.
+From Tab. \ref{tab:Tab5-1}, SODA-D and SODA-A both far exceed the existing mainstream object detection datasets under traffic and aerial scenarios on the amount of \textit{Small} objects, especially for \textit{extremely Small} ones.
+Moreover, we also show the category-wise area distribution and overall scale distribution of instances in SODA-D and SODA-A in Fig. \ref{fig:Fig5}.
+As can be seen from (a) and (b), the area of objects in our benchmarks falls into a relatively tight range (especially for \textit{traffic-camera} in SODA-D and \textit{small-vehicle} and \textit{ship} in SODA-A).
+Moreover, from (c) and (d) in Fig. \ref{fig:Fig5}, the size range of objects in SODA-D mainly comes to $\left[10, 30 \right]$ and for SODA-A, it is strikingly $\left[5, 15 \right]$.
+If we shed our light on the \textit{Small} objects, the average absolute size of SODA-D and SODA-A is $20.31$ pixels and $14.75$ pixels, respectively.

+Except the small size and large volume, our SODA-D and SODA-A also exhibit several unique characters, as discussed next.